jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Remember that you want to find out what your users do and why.
-To correct the user is not very useful (If, however, the participant would clearly benefit from knowing some technical detail, just wait until the session has ended).
-Use the possibility to further explore the topic without correcting the user.
+Remember that you want to find out what your participant does and why.
+To correct the participant is not very useful.
+Use the possibility to further explore the topic without correcting the user ^[If, however, the participant would clearly benefit from knowing some technical detail, just give the crucial information after the session] .

 <div class="example">